Health Insurance Coverage Diabetic Adults from Three Major Ethnic Groups in the United States

 Conclusion: Increasing percentages of diabetic shad no insurance.
 Diabetic Whites were more likely to be covered by private programs than diabetic Blacks.
 Hispanics were the group falling through the cracks between private programs due to low income and government programs because of immigration status.

-Ekperi, Linda I., S. Greene, Ahmed Dehal, Jian Zhang.
+Ekperi, Linda I., Shamola Greene, Ahmed Dehal, Jian Zhang.

-"Health Insurance Coverage among Nonelderly Adults with Diagnosed Diabetes among Three Major Race/ethnicity Groups in US."
+"Health Insurance Coverage Diabetic Adults from Three Major Ethnic Groups in the United States."